2013–14 Professional U18 Development League

 The 2013–14 Professional U18 Development League (League 1 referred to as the Barclays Under 18 Premier League for sponsorship reasons) is the second season of the Professional Development League system.

 There are 96 participating teams in the 2013–14 Professional U18 Development Leagues.

 League 1

 League stage

 Teams played each team in their own division twice and each team from the other division once, for a total of 31 games per team.
 The top two teams from each division progressed to the play-offs to determine the overall winner of the League as a whole.
+Leicester City joined after their academy was promoted to Category One Status.